Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Discussion and Conclusion

-The vsPAIR approach may be considered in applications where interpretable or structured uncertainty quantification is a priority, particularly those where models can be trained offline but must be deployed efficiently (preferring cheaper inference costs).
+The vsPAIR approach may be considered in applications where interpretable or structured UQ is a priority, particularly those where models can be trained offline but must be deployed efficiently (preferring cheaper inference costs).
 The framework will generally not match the reconstruction quality of state-of-the-art solvers, so it is best suited to problems where understanding what drives uncertainty is more valuable than maximizing fidelity.
 Traditional UQ methods provide aggregate measures of predictive confidence, but in many domains the critical question is not merely how much uncertainty exists but what is uncertain.
 In medical imaging, clinicians require uncertainty estimates that identify which features drive diagnostic ambiguity, enabling informed decisions rather than blind trust in point predictions \cite{huang2024review, abdar2021review}.
 In geophysical exploration, uncertainty quantification informs drilling decisions and risk assessment; understanding whether uncertainty stems from layer boundaries versus material properties can substantially affect resource management strategies \cite{kotsi2020uncertainty}.
-For such applications, the ability to trace uncertainty to specific latent factors, and through perturbation analysis to specific regions or features of the reconstruction, may be more valuable than well-calibrated variance estimates alone.
+For such applications, the ability to trace uncertainty to specific latent factors, and through perturbation analysis to specific regions or features of the reconstruction, may be more valuable than well-calibrated variance estimates alone. { As an added advantage, vsPAIR does not require access to the forward model of the underlying inverse problem which makes it attractive for settings where the operator is unknown, or too expensive to evaluate.}

-There are many avenues for future work.
-Reducing model size through compression techniques or more efficient architectures would improve scalability and {more advanced implementations of sVAEs can be analyzed}.
-Additional constraints on the latent space may further enhance semantic interpretability.
-The framework could also be extended to other inverse problems where interpretable uncertainty is valuable, particularly those with inherently low-dimensional structure where sparse representations may naturally align with true factors of variation.
+These capabilities come at the cost of a large model footprint and the introduction of multiple hyperparameters, though these costs are incurred during training; at inference, vsPAIR requires only forward passes through the network. { As CNNs were generally used for the encoder and decoder, the model footprint is largely dominated by the dense linear heads of CNN networks.
+Low rank linear maps can be used to reduce model complexity.}